chromice/programming-style-guides/CSS coding style guide.md

 Here is the recommended top level section structure of the main file:

 1. **Dependancies**: All reusable code elements, such as reset styles, mixin declarations and `@import` statements, MUST be placed at the top of the main file.
-2. **Variables**: All variables MUST go here and SHOULD be further grouped by type, e.g. colours, sizes, delays and durations, etc.
+2. **Variables**: All variables MUST go here and SHOULD be further grouped by type, e.g. colours, sizes, delays and durations, etc.
 3. **Typography**: All font family variables, scale definition, google font `@import` statements MUST go here.
 Default font size, font family and line height MUST be declared as styles of the `html` element here as well.
 4. **Primitives**: All default styling for block and inline HTML elements MUST go here and SHOULD be further grouped by element type, e.g. anchors, headings, lists, tables, forms, etc.
-5. **Layout**: This section MUST contain layout styles for landmark page elements, e.g. header, footer, sidebar, etc.
+5. **Layout**: This section MUST contain layout styles for landmark page elements, e.g. header, footer, sidebar, article etc., grouped by template.
-6. **Components**: Each component’s styles MUST be put here.
+6. **Components**:  Component-specific styles, e.g. logo, navigation, slider, etc., MUST go here.
-7. **Miscellaneous**: All debug styles MUST go here.
+7. **Miscellaneous**: All debug and override styles MAY be placed at the end of the stylesheet.

-See Comments section for more.
+See Comments section for more information

 ## 3. Naming conventions